Astronomical Society of Greater Hartford

 Secretary’s Report:

-The Secretary’s report was post to the members section of the ASGH website.
-A motion to approve was made and seconded.
-The report was approved unanimously.
+The Secretary’s report was posted to the members section of the ASGH website.
+A motion to approve was made by M. Ollenschleger and seconded by A. Johnson, Jr,.
+The report was unanimously approved.

 Treasurer’s Report: